Which phase of the cell cycle is characterized by DNA replication... | Study Prep in Pearson+

 Understand the cell cycle: The cell cycle consists of four main phases: G1 (Gap 1), S (Synthesis), G2 (Gap 2), and M (Mitosis).
 Each phase has a specific role in cell growth and division.

 Focus on the S phase: The S phase, or Synthesis phase, is the part of the cell cycle where DNA replication occurs.
-During this phase, the cell duplicates its entire genome to prepare for cell division.
+During this phase, the cell duplicates its entire genome to ensure that each daughter cell receives an identical set of chromosomes.

-Clarify the roles of other phases: G1 phase is a period of cell growth and preparation for DNA replication.
+Differentiate the phases: G1 phase is a period of cell growth and preparation for DNA replication.
 G2 phase is a period of further growth and preparation for mitosis.
 M phase is where mitosis and cytokinesis occur, leading to cell division.

-Eliminate incorrect options: Since DNA replication specifically occurs in the S phase, the other phases (G1, G2, and M) are not correct answers to this question.
+Identify the correct phase: Since the question asks about the phase characterized by DNA replication, and DNA replication specifically occurs during the S phase, this is the correct answer.

-Conclude that the correct answer is the S phase, as it is the phase characterized by DNA replication.
+Review the importance of DNA replication: DNA replication is crucial for maintaining genetic consistency across cell generations, ensuring that each daughter cell inherits an identical copy of the parent cell's DNA.

 Watch next